 Defending life is of the upmost importance to Gary VanDeaver.
 He worked to help pass important pro-life legislation that closes a loophole that previously allowed minor girls to undergo an abortion without parental consent.
-He also helped to pass House Bill 3074, which honors patients in end-of-life situations by protecting their right to life-sustaining treatment.
-This bill is the result of a great deal of research and has achieved consensus from every major pro-life organization in Texas.
+He was also a co-sponsor to SB 8, the “Heartbeat Bill,” in 2021, which banned abortions after a fetal heartbeat is detected.

 As a proud member of the NRA and someone who believes that the Second Amendment must be protected and defended in law, Gary VanDeaver co-authored and helped pass “open carry” legislation, which removed concealment restrictions for Texans with concealed handgun licenses.
 He also was a co-author to the “permitless” carry bill, HB 1927, from the 87th Legislature in 2021.

 Gary VanDeaver was one of only three freshmen to serve on the House Committee on Appropriations in 2015, helping to write the most conservative budget in Texas history.
 Gary has also helped to pass budget transparency legislation to end the practice of spending dedicated funds that are collected for a specific purpose, but used to fund another purpose altogether.
 By eliminating that budget gimmick the state budgeting process is more open, accessible, accurate, and easier to hold state spending in check.
 Gary has continued to serve on this valuable committee in 2017, 2019, and 2021.